JUNIOR AND SENIOR QUEEN CONTEST RULES

 Senior Queens: Age 16 - 26 on January 1st of 2020.

-All Contestants must be unmarried and a current member of NISCA.
+All Contestants must be unmarried and a current nominated member of NISCA.

 Anyone winning their division cannot run again in that division the next consecutive year.

 If you are a queen for another club, you will not be eligible to participate in this contest.

 Each queen must participate in a minimum of 50% of the NISCA affiliated pointed shows.
 This does not include the Fun Show(s).